 The Sally Lightfood crab is one of the most common crabs living along the western coast of South America, and will spend much of their day leaping from rock to rock in search of algae and plants to eat.
 It has to be agile, not just to avoid lapping waves, but also to escape the gaping jaws of moray eels and strong tentacles of octopuses, all on the lookout for food too.

-As seen in this week’s Blue Planet II when the film crew travelled to Brazil, the Sally Lightfood crab has no other choice but to be light and nimble on its five pairs of legs – the resulting sequence is thoroughly entertaining.
+As seen in Blue Planet II when the film crew travelled to Brazil, the Sally Lightfood crab has no other choice but to be light and nimble on its five pairs of legs – the resulting sequence is thoroughly entertaining.

 If you enjoy intrigue and excitement, then a holiday to Brazil should be high on your wish list for 2018.
 Adventures await whether you want to explore the amazing Pantanal wetlands or laze on Rio’s Copacabana beach.

 Alternatively, you can travel on to other exhilarating South American countries, such as Chile or Argentina.